Assistant Professor of English & Comparative Literary Studies

 Fax: (847) 467-1545

 Harris Feinsod (A.B., Brown, Ph.D., Stanford) teaches 20th and 21st century U.S. and Latin American literature and culture.
-His research focuses on comparative poetics and the history of poetry in English and Spanish, modernism and the historical avant-gardes in Europe and the Americas, transnational literary studies (especially the history of hemispheric literary and cultural relations), and the relation between postmodernism and the inter-ethnic cultures of the U.S. "new west."
+His research focuses on comparative poetics and the history of poetry in English and Spanish, modernism and the historical avant-gardes in Europe and the Americas, transnational literary studies (especially hemispheric literary and cultural relations), and the relation between postmodernism and the inter-ethnic cultures of the U.S. "new west."
 He is a former Geballe Fellow at the Stanford Humanities Center, and he was a College Fellow at Northwestern in 2011-12 and a Mellon Fellow at the Harry Ransom Center in summer, 2012.
-His articles have appeared in Telos and in the 4th edition of the Princeton Encyclopedia of Poetry and Poetics (2012), for which he served as an assistant editor.
-He contributes occasionally to Arcade: Literature, Humanities and the World.
+His writing has appeared in Telos, Chicago Review, and the 4th edition of the Princeton Encyclopedia of Poetry and Poetics (2012), for which he served as an assistant editor.
+He also contributes to Arcade: Literature, Humanities and the World.

-In 2012-13, he is organizing Northwestern's Comparative Modernisms workshop together with Rebecca Johnson, and he is the faculty coordinator for the "Futures of Poetics" working group sponsored by The Poetry & Poetics Colloquium.
+Since 2012, he has organized Northwestern's Comparative Modernisms workshop together with Rebecca Johnson and Alejandra Uslenghi, and he is the faculty coordinator for the "Futures of Poetics" working group sponsored by The Poetry & Poetics Colloquium.